The breathalyser continues to be a success as fewer motorists are blowing positive after an accident.

 A drink-driving prosecution could force drivers to not only fork out for a fine, but could also ramp up their car insurance premiums

 Two thirds (63%) of those who have been caught drink driving received a fine, paying £517 on average.
-More than half (52%) have received a driving ban, and two fifths (43%) have been served points on their licence.
+More than half (52%) have received a driving ban, and over two fifths (43%) have been served points on their licence.

 Perhaps the most severe penalty is time in prison, with one in five (19%) facing jail time.